mkmabdelkawy/ribasen/README.md

 # ribasen
 A base N recursive incremental data generator implemented in C++

-An implementation of Functional programming
+An implementation of functional programming